Accessing a virtual device from an enterprise network

 Foreword

-For every asset and webpage, Genymotion instances are accessible through the HTTPS port 443.
-However, the display of the virtual devices use WebRTC connections through the non-standard port range 51000 to 51100 (UDP or TCP).
+Genymotion instances are accessible through the HTTPS port 443.
+The display of the virtual devices uses WebRTC connections through the non-standard port range 51000 to 51100 (UDP or TCP).
+To work around this, UDP and TCP are relayed by the STUN/TURN server by default if the port range 51000–51100 is unreachable.
+This will fail if the local network has tight security.

-You may need to whitelist our STUN/TURN server IP if your local network has tight access security.
-To retrieve our TURN server IPs to whitelist, you can use the dig command:
+You may need to whitelist the STUN/TURN server IP if your local network has tight access security.
+To retrieve TURN server IPs to whitelist, use the dig command:

 Alternatively, you can use your own TURN server to forward WebRTC connections.